-The COVID-19 pandemic has caused significant disruption to the U.S. and world economies, including the closing of many schools and businesses for extended periods of time, significantly higher unemployment and underemployment, significantly lower interest rates, volatility in equity market valuations, and extreme volatility in the U.S. and world financial markets.
-Depending upon the success of the distribution, public acceptance, and administration of COVID-19 vaccines or other therapies, we expect the impact of the COVID-19 pandemic on the U.S. economy may be significant during a large part of 2021 and that it could materially adversely affect our operations, our regulatory capital and liquidity position, the credit performance of our Private Education Loans and other assets, the number of borrowers seeking payment relief, our results of operations and financial condition, and/or our cash flows.
+The COVID-19 pandemic has caused significant disruption to the U.S. and world economies, including the closing of many schools and businesses for extended periods of time, significantly higher unemployment and underemployment at certain times, significantly lower interest rates, volatility in equity market valuations, and extreme volatility in the U.S. and world financial markets.
+Depending upon the success of the distribution, public acceptance, and administration of COVID-19 vaccines or other therapies both in the U.S. and abroad, the impact of the COVID-19 pandemic on the U.S. economy may be significant during a large part of 2022 and it may materially adversely affect our operations, our regulatory capital and liquidity position, the credit performance of our Private Education Loans and other assets, the number of borrowers seeking payment relief, our results of operations and financial condition, and/or our cash flows.

 As described in Part II, Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations - Impact of COVID-19 on Sallie Mae - Customers and Credit Performance," in this annual report on Form 10-K, during 2020 we experienced a significant increase in disaster forbearance grants, and our borrowers experienced higher levels of financial hardship, which could lead to increased levels of delinquencies and defaults in the future.
-Also, our loan application volumes decreased and we had lower Private Education Loan origination volumes in 2020 than we had anticipated.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations - Impact of COVID-19 on Sallie Mae - Customers and Credit Performance," in this annual report on Form 10-K, during 2021 some of our borrowers experienced higher levels of financial hardship, which could lead to increased levels of delinquencies and defaults for those borrowers in the future.

-In addition, our employees may have to continue to work from home for a significant portion of 2021.
+In addition, our employees may have to continue to work from home for portions of 2022.
 Unanticipated issues arising from handling personal, confidential, and other information from a less efficient work-from-home environment could adversely impact our operations and lead to greater risk for us.